brunobord/elevator-rpg/elevator-rpg-en.md

 But you may stop the game as soon as one of the Character has revealed his/her secret to the others, or if one of the Characters has discovered that secret.

+#### The Dialog

+The whole game is a Dialog.
+Everything is just a matter of discussion, between Players, or between the Gamemaster and the Players.
+The Players are free to ask anything, and answer to questions the way they want to.
+It's the GM's job to manage this Dialog, by arguing with the Players, insist on some aspect of their answers, provocate them, and maybe try to initiate discors between Players.
+This game is inside an enclosed place, it's a stressing situation, and the GM should maintain this pressure as best as he could, even if one of them is flipping out.

 ### GM-Less variant

 The Players can agree on a duration (e.g. we'll play for 1 or 2 hours), and will